onaret/opensnp-cohort-maker/README.md

 * hg18ToHg19.over.chain.gz  (included)
 * human_g1k_v37.fasta and human_g1k_v37.fai  (http://www.internationalgenome.org/data-portal/search?q=%2Bhuman_g1k_v37.fasta) (to download)

-## Make it work:
+#### Set the dependencies correctly:
-* Put a link on each of this tool or put the tools directly in the ./bin directory
+* Make a link on each of the tool or put the tools directly in the ./bin and ./ref directories
-* Edit the script to specify the location of each of the tool (less recommended)
+* OR Edit the script to specify the location of the tools (less recommended)

+## Set the number of cores to use
+* Edit the script to set the number of cores available by changing the value of variable `nb_proc` (default is 4)